Funding Sources for Assistive Technology

 Many states have loan programs funded under the Assistive Technology Act of 2004.
 These programs provide low interest loans with long repayment schedules for qualifying individuals.
-For more information, the Rehabilitation Engineering And Assistive Technology Society Of North America (RESNA) has a contact list of State AT Programs on its Web site.
+The Center for Assistive Technology Act Data Assistance provides an interactive map detailing state by state information.

 Assistive Technology (AT) reutilization is another option for obtaining assistive technology.
 The Pass It On Center: A National Collaboration for the Reutilization and Coordination of Assistive Technology maintains a national database of AT reuse programs in the U.S. to help more people with disabilities aquire reused AT across the country.